Streets and Squares

 Semptember 2004, Brest, Lenin Str.

-During the festival
+During a theater festival

 Two amusing masks appeared in 2007 near the theater to remind the people of the theater art.